2D + 3D Capture Strategy

 The other option is to map the 2D indices to the indices in the subsampled 3D data.
 This option is a bit more complicated, but it is potentially more efficient.
 The point cloud can remain subsampled, and thus consume less memory and processing power.

-To establish a correlation between the full-resolution 2D image and the subsampled point cloud, a specific mapping technique is required.
+To establish a correlation between the full-resolution 2D data and the subsampled point cloud, a specific mapping technique is required.
 This process involves extracting RGB values from the pixels that correspond to the Blue or Red pixels from the Bayer grid.

 Zivid::Experimental::Calibration::pixelMapping(camera, settings); can be used to get parameters required to perform this mapping.
 Following is an example which uses this function.